 Substack seemed to me to be the perfect vehicle for putting the rest of my tale out into the world.
 An email newsletter platform for writers, it seeks to disrupt the publishing status quo by reducing the need for gatekeepers.
-I have a story which disrupts a narrative status quo, and needs a path around gatekeepers in order to reach readers.
+I have a story that disrupts the narrative status quo and needs a path around gatekeepers in order to reach readers.

 Like Charles Dickens’ novels, which were serialized in regular installments in the 19th century, my book will be distributed in consumable bites.
 Should you choose to subscribe, you will have access to new parts of SMIRK delivered to your email inbox multiple times each week for much of the next year.

 Unlike with a traditional book, you will not only be able to read the work, you will be able to comment on it and tell me what you think.
 And there is a strong possibility that your opinions could help shape future passages, or selections of bonus materials I will make available to paying subscribers.

 It’s simple, really.
 Just sign up to get on the list by entering your email and clicking “Subscribe.”
 Then you will start receiving SMIRK directly in your inbox.
 Some selections will be free, but others will be available only to paying subscribers.